jipsi/leish-uvb/README.md

 #### 3. RUNNING TIME: All R files run sequentially will take approximately 1.5 hours to run on a windows computer with 64GB RAM on a 8 core 3.00GHz machine (eg. processor Intel(R) Core(TM) i7-9700 CPU)

-## Code to replicate the figures in the manuscript (please note the following instructions)
+## Code to review/analyse the data and/or to replicate the figures in the manuscript

 #### 1. Code will attempt to create folder structure as shown in the repository.
-Please maintain folder structure as per the repository for the plots/Rds files to save in the correct folders.
-When running again please delete the folders such that they are re-created.
+Please maintain folder structure as per the repository for the plots/Rds files to save in the correct folders (there is no need to create these folders manually).
 Download all Rds files from https://zenodo.org/record/7638456 to your working folder as further mentioned in the following steps.

 #### 2. To see how the data is integrated please look at integrated_prepare_rds.Rmd.
 However the raw data will be made available upon publication but please use <b>'Option 2'</b> below and the rds file link below to load the integrated data for inspection, analysis or re-creating figures.